langtech-bsc/AnonymizationPipeline/README.md

 - https://huggingface.co/spacy/xx_ent_wiki_sm

-Install them under the models/ directory or reference them if installing on envs via pip.
+Clone them under the models/ directory or reference them if installing on envs via pip.

 ## Customizing Regex
 If specific regex expressions or patterns are to be recognized, one can replace the regex definition of the regex model providing a new regex definition file.